abudaan/vega-specs/README.md

 ## Project setup

-Folders named with a number contain tests; e.g. folder `2` contains test 2.

 - **css**
 - **data**: the data sources that are used in the specs
-- **experiments**: the code of the experiments as described above
+- **experiments**: the code of the experiments as described above, every experiment has its own sub folder
 - **img**: the images that are used in the specs
 - **node_modules**: you will see this folder after you've run `yarn install` or `npm install`
-- **scripts**: script that converts the Vega specs from javascript to json files
+- **scripts**: contains a script that converts the Vega specs from javascript to json files, used by gulp.
 - **specs**: all Vega specs both in javascript and json format
 - **gulp.babel.js**: contains build and watch scripts
     - `gulp build_css` compiles sass to a single css
     - `gulp build_all` builds all experiments
-    - `gulp watch_all` compiles all experiments continuously, edit the command to single out the test that you're working on:
+    - `gulp watch_all` watch all experiments; compiles all experiments continuously:
-    - `gulp watch_all -f 9` watch only the experiment #9
+    - `gulp watch_all -f 9` single out the test that you're working on; in this case only experiment #9 is watched
+    - `gulp create_specs` converts all specs in javascript format to JSON files